What is malware?

 When you are prompted, press a key to select an option to use to start your computer, such as F12, F5, or F8, depending on the kind of computer that you are using.

-Use the arrow key to scroll to the drive where you installed Windows Defender Offline file.
-Windows Defender Offline starts and immediately scans for malware.
+Use the arrow key to scroll to the drive where you installed Microsoft Defender Offline file.
+Microsoft Defender Offline starts and immediately scans for malware.

 How to protect your computer against malware